Maximilianos/maxpanas.com/notes.md

 ## Design

-- Make teasers more like Material Design cards
+- Make teasers more like Material Design cards?
   - make the hover more subtle (not full tomato background)
   - make the card appear to lift off the page realistically
   - page transition animation, when clicking the card: make it expand to